josh-jacobson/lambda-lecture-notes/3-3-advanced-web-applications/4-deploying-web-apps.md

 As you get more familiar with the big picture of how all of these pieces work together, just be sure to keep in mind which pieces of the architecture run in a browser ("client-side" / "front end") and which run on a server ("server-side" / "back end").

+## Static & Dynamic Web Apps
+A "static" application has hardcoded data that doesn’t change.
+While our React apps use data from third-party libraries and provide a user experience that is anything but "static", they still deploy very much like a static app.
+Your Javascript code is delivered directly to the browser to run client-side.

+There's a lot more setup involved in deploying a database-backed web service, but there are also "Platform as a Service" providers like Heroku that help streamline this kind of deployment just like Vercel helps out with deploying React apps.

 ## Deployment with Vercel
+Vercel (formerly known as ZEIT) is a cloud platform for static sites that allows developers to deploy instantly and host apps with minimal configuration.
+Their documentation refers to the "JAMstack", which simply means JavaScript, reusable APIs, and prebuilt Markup.

 ## Helpful Links
 * [Vercel](https://vercel.com/)